Foto: travelview - stock.adobe.com

 STREET FESTIVALS

-Another favorite way for locals to amuse themselves is the Straßenfest (street or block party).
-These are pleasant events organized and sponsored by local governments and local businesses.
-Though these celebrations differ greatly in size and sprawl, they typically spread over several streets, sometimes a mile or so along riverbanks (such as Frankfurt’s famed Mainuferfest in August).
-These street parties typically feature stands hawking various kinds of food and drink, games, and public relations or informational services.
-The larger ones also feature amusements for the kids, and everything is accompanied by lively bursts of live and/or recorded music.
+Another popular way for locals to enjoy themselves is at a street or block party.
+These are fun events organised and sponsored by local governments and local businesses.
+Although these celebrations vary greatly in size and scope, they usually extend over several streets, sometimes a mile or so along riverbanks (such as Frankfurt’s famous Mainuferfest in August).
+These street festivals typically feature stalls selling various types of food and drink, games, and public relations or information services.
+The larger ones also offer children’s entertainment, and all are accompanied by lively bursts of live and/or recorded music.

-In Frankfurt Rhine-Main, the street festivals are typically held in summer when they can take advantage of the nice weather and assure the best turn-out.
-A special type of festival that occurs a little later in the year, as the first harvests start coming in, are the various wine festivals.
-These events take place primarily in small towns and villages in the wine-growing areas, especially in the Rheingau.
-The music, good cheer and food are similar to street festivals, though as the name suggests, most of the stands at a wine festival offer the latest wines, with many local vintners maintaining their own stands.
+In Frankfurt Rhine-Main, street festivals are usually held in the summer, when they can take advantage of the good weather and ensure the best turnout.
+A special type of festival that takes place a little later in the year, when the first harvests come in, are the various wine festivals.
+These take place mainly in small towns and villages in the wine-growing areas, especially in the Rheingau.
+The music, good cheer and food are similar to street festivals, but as the name suggests, most of the stalls at a wine festival offer the latest wines, with many local winemakers having their own stalls.

 Museumsuferfest